-AERO 3201 National Security Issues in Contemporary American Society F (1 SH)

-The executive-legislative matrix of our national government is developed and compared with other government systems.
+AERO 3201 National Security Issues in Contemporary American Society compared with other government systems.
 Special emphasis on the role of the emerging military leader in implementing national policy decisions, civilian control of the military, and regional security issues.
 Pre-professional corequisite: AREO 3201L